goodgravy/full-stop/README.md

 * modify your shell environment
 * and much, much more

-You can re-run `substrate` anytime you want to update your configuration and dependencies.
+You can re-run `full-stop` anytime you want to update your configuration and dependencies.

-## What do I need to do to use Substrate?
+## What do I need to do to use Full Stop?

-Substrate defines a couple of simple conventions for how your dotfiles configuration should be laid out and specified.
+Full Stop defines a couple of simple conventions for how your dotfiles configuration should be laid out and specified.

 ### System dependencies